youngjuning/www.zisheng.pro/docs/english/what-is-a-prototype-chain-in-javaScript.md

 > 喜马拉雅：https://m.ximalaya.com/sound/822546692?from=pc

-# What is a Prototype Chain in JavaScript
+## What is a Prototype Chain in JavaScript？

 Hey, developers, ever wondered how Javascript objects share properties and methods?
 Let's break down the prototype chain in just 60 seconds.